ImageImage

 Jacksonville Today thanks our sponsors.
 Become one.

-While Diamond’s name was on the legislation — and irate residents had begged him to put a stop to the district since shortly after its creation — he was excused for every vote on it while out of state on military training.
+While Diamond’s name was on the legislation at its introduction — and irate residents had begged him to put a stop to the district since shortly after its creation — he was excused for every vote on it while out of state on military training.
 In emails and interviews with Jacksonville Today, he is steadfast that he would never have introduced it or supported it had he been in town.

 “Look, I wish we could go back in time and I can say, ‘Don’t introduce this under my name,’” Diamond said.
 “But they did, and then 19 or 18 people here voted for it unanimously because they felt the city had done the process correctly.
 The city hadn’t done the process correctly.
 The notices weren’t right.
 There wasn’t enough community support.”